Strengthening computer science education

 We believe that every student who wants to take computer science during their K-12 years should have the opportunity to do so, regardless of their race/ethnicity, gender, or socioeconomic background.
-But today, only 1 out of 4 schools offers high-quality computer science courses.
-In addition, only about 1 out of 5 students taking AP computer science courses is female, and even fewer are students from marginalized racial and ethnic groups.
+But today, fewer than half of all high schools offer high-quality computer science courses.
+In addition, only about 30% of students taking AP computer science courses is female and even fewer are students from marginalized racial and ethnic groups.

 As Governors, we recognize the role that state leaders can play in addressing this opportunity and equity gap by advancing policy and funding to expand access to K-12 computer science education in our states.
 It is a critical role that leaders should play given their obligations as public servants to advance learning and workforce opportunities for all.